kubedb/docs/docs/guides/redis/reconfigure-tls/sentinel.md

 ### Create RedisSentinelOpsRequest

-Now we are going to increase it using a RedisOpsRequest.
+Now we are going to rotate certificates using a RedisOpsRequest.
 Below is the yaml of the ops request that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1